plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 With the increase in interest came an increase in the number of emails and questions coming our way.
 In the first few months working with Plausible, I spent most of my time reaching out to people, while these days, I spend most of my time responding to people trying to contact us.

 We work hard on fixing, automating and eliminating issues that people encounter frequently.
+This reduces the number of customer support requests we're getting.

 We put a lot of effort into our docs, spend a lot of time on them and keep them up to date, answering any new questions we are getting.
 It has helped us scale our support to handle thousands of customers and trials without a dedicated support team.

 Read more: [How we scaled support for 4,000+ subscribers and 1,000+ monthly trials (without dedicated support personnel)](https://plausible.io/blog/scaling-customer-support).